Cl4sm/CSE576_Project/submissions/phase2-dataset-2/submit-this-README.md

        is because we use a heuristic to find the source folder(search for folders named `src`, `Src`, `source` etc).
 We will explore improving this going ahead.
 Alternatively, you can manually specify the source directory name using `--src-dirs`.

-   Before running the code, make sure you have a working docker environment installed
+   Before running the code, make sure you have a working docker environment installed (you may need sudoless docker)
    ```bash
    python gen_dataset.py -o <output_folder>
    ```

 3. Perform final filtering using the Allstar dataset.
+Filters out uncompilable packages.
+We assume that if the Allstar repo does not contain a corresponding binary for a package, that the package is not compilable.

-This uses a package name to package version mapping derived by parsing the debian packaging metadata(using the files `runnable-c-only-packages-names.txt` and `runnable-unknown-language-packages-names.txt`).
+   This script uses a package name to package version mapping derived by parsing the debian packaging metadata(using the files `runnable-c-only-packages-names.txt` and `runnable-unknown-language-packages-names.txt`).

     ```bash
     $ workon cse576  # Activate virtual environment if not active
+    (cse576) $ cd src
-    (cse576) $ python3 allstar-filter-nobins.py debtags-classification/runnable-c-only-packages
+    (cse576) $ python allstar-filter-nobins.py ../<output_folder>/dataset-packages/runnable-c-only-packages
-    (cse576) $ python3 allstar-filter-nobins.py debtags-classification/runnable-unknown-language-packages
+    (cse576) $ python allstar-filter-nobins.py ../<output_folder>/dataset-packages/runnable-unknown-language-packages
     ```

+  The final jsons are output to the following folders:
+    <output_folder>/dataset-packages/runnable-c-only-packages-hasbinaries
+    <output_folder>/dataset-packages/runnable-unknown-language-hasbinaries